owulveryck/blog/content/post/journey-onnx-day1.md

 # From the Go structure to a Graph

+Now that we are able to read and decode a binary file, let's dig into the functional explanation.

 # Graphs

+The ONNX Model document is made of several structures.
+On of those structure is the [GraphProto](https://godoc.org/github.com/owulveryck/onnx-go#GraphProto)
+From the documentation we read that:

+> A graph defines the computational logic of a model and is comprised of a parameterized list of nodes that form a directed acyclic graph based on their inputs and outputs.
+This is the equivalent of the "network" or "graph" in many deep learning frameworks.

+The graph is made of arrays of `Input`, `Output` and [`Node`](https://godoc.org/github.com/owulveryck/onnx-go#NodeProto).

+Again from the documentation we read that:

-Computation graphs are made up of a DAG of nodes, which represent what is commonly called a "layer" or "pipeline stage" in machine learning frameworks.
+> Computation graphs are made up of a DAG of nodes, which represent what is commonly called a "layer" or "pipeline stage" in machine learning frameworks.

+_Note_: This documentation is present in the GoDoc and has been auto-generated from the protobuf definition; it one of the reason why I say the protobuf is more flexible than JSON for writing API contracts.

 ## Gonum